intel/llvm/sycl/doc/OptionalDeviceFeatures.md

   speculative compilation of a kernel for a device, when the application does not specifically submit the kernel to that device.

-### Clarification of a kernel's static call tree
+### Clarification of a kernel's static call graph

-Some of the requirements below refer to the "static call tree" of a kernel.
-In standard SYCL, device code is not allowed to contain function pointers, virtual function, or indirect function calls.
-It is therefore easy to compute the static call tree of a kernel.
-By starting at the kernel function itself (e.g. the function passed to `parallel_for`), the compiler can identify all functions called by that function, then it can find all functions called by those functions, etc.  Depending on the tool which does the analysis, the "static call tree" could include only those functions that reside in the same translation unit as the kernel, or it could include all functions that reside in the same executable image (or shared library) as the kernel.
-In the sections below, we try to make the distinction clear whenever we refer to a kernel's static call tree.
+Some of the requirements below refer to the "static call graph" of a kernel.
+In standard SYCL, device code is not allowed to contain function pointers, virtual functions, or indirect function calls.
+It is therefore easy to compute the static call graph of a kernel.
+By starting at the kernel function itself (e.g.  the function passed to `parallel_for`), the compiler can identify all functions called by that function, then it can find all functions called by those functions, etc.  Depending on the tool which does the analysis, the "static call graph" could include only those functions that reside in the same translation unit as the kernel, or it could include all functions that reside in the same executable image (or shared library) as the kernel.
+In the sections below, we try to make the distinction clear whenever we refer to a kernel's static call graph.

 We are contemplating a DPC++ extension that would allow some limited use of function pointers in device code.
 This feature is not yet fully defined or supported.
 We expect that the semantics of this feature will include some way for the compiler to deduce a limited set of possible targets for each indirect function call.
-Therefore, it is still possible for the compiler to construct a "static call tree" for each kernel, the only difference is that each call site now adds a set of possible target functions to a kernel's static call tree.
+Therefore, it is still possible for the compiler to construct a "static call graph" for each kernel, the only difference is that each call site now adds a set of possible target functions to a kernel's static call graph.
 The details about how this will work are expected to be included in the DPC++ extension specification that enables indirect function calls.

 ### Diagnostics from the front-end compiler